macedigital/express-xml-bodyparser/README.md

 });
 ````

-Above example demonstrates how to pass custom options to the xml parser.
+Above example demonstrates how to pass custom options to the XML parser.

 ## Customize mime-type detection